OlafDs/Dating-app/README.md

 ![3a8704b2cfdc5b769a472154bdb018f9](https://user-images.githubusercontent.com/49676649/58911866-1b17fd80-8719-11e9-86d6-edfd98ed5179.png)

 You can also go to the register page from the login page.
-You need to click the 'register' link.
+You need to click the *register* link.

 ![9efb6dadc01ab3192221dee840038a78](https://user-images.githubusercontent.com/49676649/58912070-9083ce00-8719-11e9-8b0e-bea31c4489c7.png)